Wagyu: Australia

 The Australian Wagyu Association is the largest breed association outside Japan.
 Both fullblood and Wagyu-cross cattle are farmed in Australia for domestic and overseas markets, including China, Denmark, France, Germany, Hong Kong, Indonesia, Singapore, Taiwan, the United Kingdom and the United States.
 Australian Wagyu cattle are grain fed for the last 300–500 days of production.
 Wagyu bred in Western Australia's Margaret River region often have red wine added to their feed as well.

 United States

+Thinly sliced wagyu beef served raw on a tray at a yakiniku restaurant in Atlanta, Georgia, United States in 2025.
+The meat shows the characteristic intramuscular marbling typical of high grade wagyu beef.

 In the United States, some Japanese Wagyu cattle are cross-bred with American Angus stock.
 Meat from this cross-breed may be marketed as "American-Style Kobe Beef", or "Wangus", although many American retailers simply (inaccurately) refer to it as Wagyu.
 Wagyu were first competitively exhibited at the National Western Stock Show in 2012.
 Other U.S. Wagyu breeders have full-blooded animals directly descended from original Japanese bloodlines, that are registered through the American Wagyu Association.